cinghie/yii2-user-extended/UPDATE.md

 - Implement in this package (or a maintained fork), then release via Composer.
 - After security changes, update CHANGELOG/README and bump the module version.
+- Consuming apps: **Composer-refresh** after package releases; **do not** patch `vendor/` ad hoc in production.
+Public registration may be disabled in some products — residual items above still belong here, not in app overrides.

 ---